My friend likes to make wooden mallets:

 I tapered a piece of scrap steel rod in the chuck to make a dead center.
 That let me turn the piece "between centers", which is a lot more accurate than clamping the bar in the 3-jaw chuck.

-I was inspired by this brass hammer, but I wasn't sure if I wanted to use the same shape for the head.
+this brass hammer, but I wasn't sure if I wanted to use the same shape for the head.
 I decided on a taper, and tried several different variants.
 Because of the center hole, I had to discard the first half inch or so of stock, so it was a great place to experiment.
 Here's a 20 degree taper:

 This profile was really tempting as well: flat / taper / flat leaves a sort of brickish look that's very hammer-like: